mattfaltyn/mattfaltyn.github.io/_pages/about.md

 While I provide a brief overview of my professional roles, skills, and achievements below, please consider the following first:

 I intentionally keep this website minimalistic to promote contacting me directly regarding inquiries or opportunities.
-If you are looking for a candidate who fits your cookie-cutter job description, please do not waste your time or mine and move on to more traditional applicants.
+If you are looking for a candidate who fits a cookie-cutter job description (regardless of role), please do not waste your time or mine and move on to more traditional applicants.

 For those who have never met me before: **I get it done**.
 I continue to be an individual that teams rely on to complete critical projects and objectives.
 I have been offered promotions to leadership positions at 100% of my past and current workplaces.
 If you or your business have serious technical problems, I can provide non-trivial value to your team.